garciarubenjr/wazuh-vt-active-response/README.md

 What this does:

-Enables File Integrity Monitoring (FIM)
+-Enables File Integrity Monitoring (FIM)

-Adds realtime monitored directories
+-Adds realtime monitored directories

-Installs the Active Response delete script
+-Installs the Active Response delete script

-Restarts the Wazuh agent
+-Restarts the Wazuh agent

 If no --monitor flags are provided, the script defaults to /tmp and /home.